liflab/crawljax-cornipickle-plugin/README.md

 ### 5. Create a configuration

 Create a configuration in the Configurations tab.
+Make sure that if you use any other browser than Firefox, you have the corresponding Driver installed.
 After saving it, go in the Plugins tab of your configuration and add the plugin.
 You have to put the path to your properties file in the field "Cornipickle properties".

 ### 6. Run